 Ebikes by Rad Power Bikes are designed to be used and enjoyed in a variety of climates and conditions.
 As with any bike, you need to take care of your ebike to ensure it isn’t damaged by the elements.

-This article will outline some best practices for preventing rust, corrosion, and electrical damage so you can keep riding Rad.
+The video and article will outline some best practices for preventing rust, corrosion, and electrical damage so you can keep riding Rad.

 Practice Good Bike Storage